-Mutsu apples are first harvested in fall and available through mid winter.
+Mutsu apples are first harvested in late summer and are available through mid-winter.

 Also known as Crispin, the Mutsu apple is a cross between the Golden Delicious and Indo apple.
 A popular dessert apple in Japan where it was first developed it is oftentimes referred to there as “the million dollar apple”.

 Mutsu apples are a good source of soluble fiber, which has been proven to help lower cholesterol, control weight, and regulate blood sugar.
 They also contain vitamins A and C, as well as a trace amount of boron and potassium, most of which is located in the apples skin.

 With its sweet and delicately spiced flavor the Mutsu apple is sought after for its use as an excellent dessert apple in the culinary world.
 They can be sliced and baked, hollowed out and stuffed, battered and fried or slow cooked into a sauce.
 Their sweetness will compliment pies and tarts.
 Cubed they will add moisture and flavor to muffins, breads and cakes.
 Mutsu apples will compliment savory applications as well.
 Try roasted or sautéed for a side dish or topping, slice and add to green, chopped and stacked salads or serve as an accompaniment to robust cheeses.